CharlyEstudio/yaydoo_examen_backend/README.md

 ## Docker Installation

-Put the docker-compose.yml file at the same level as the back and front projects.
+Place the following files at the same level as the projects before and after.
 Install [Docker](https://www.docker.com/get-started/).

+- docker-compose.yml
+- haproxy.cfg

 The waiting time for the process to finish is between 2 and 5 minutes, this is because it starts the MySQL service and the BackEnd tries to execute the startup commands.